sbs24043/assignments/thesis/federated-learning/README.md

 ```

 1.2.
 Add the repository to Apt sources:
-Had issues following officia doc, so the below solved it
+Had issues following official doc, so the below solved it
 https://stackoverflow.com/questions/41133455/docker-repository-does-not-have-a-release-file-on-running-apt-get-update-on-ubun

 ```bash